top of page

 Can Contaminations Cause Damage to the Environment?

-Yes, contaminated soil can cause various types of damage to the environment, such as river pollution, odour, poor plant health, and more.
+Yes, contaminated soil can damage the environment in various ways, such as river pollution, odour, poor plant health, etc.

 Can Fisher Engineering Limited Help With Cleaning My Contaminated Property?

 Yes, we can.
-We have years of experience in helping property owners and other stakeholders control and remedy their soil contamination.
+We have years of experience helping property owners and other stakeholders control and remedy soil contamination.

 TEAM